elastic/integrations/dev/import-beats-resources/system/docs/README.md

 {{fields "process_summary"}}

-### raid
+### RAID

-This is the raid metricset of the module system.
+This is the raid dataset of the module system.
 It collects stats about the raid.

-This metricset is available on:
+This dataset is available on:

 - Linux

 {{fields "raid"}}

-### service
+### Service

-The `service` metricset reports on the status of systemd services.
+The `service` dataset reports on the status of systemd services.

-This metricset is available on:
+This dataset is available on:

 - Linux

 {{fields "service"}}

-### socket
+### Socket

-This metricset is available on Linux only and requires kernel 2.6.14 or newer.
+This dataset is available on Linux only and requires kernel 2.6.14 or newer.

-The system `socket` metricset reports an event for each new TCP socket that it sees.
+The system `socket` dataset reports an event for each new TCP socket that it sees.
 It does this by polling the kernel periodically to get a dump of all sockets.
 You set the polling interval by configuring the `period` option.
-Specifying a short polling interval with this metricset is important to avoid missing short-lived connections.
+Specifying a short polling interval with this dataset is important to avoid missing short-lived connections.

 {{fields "socket"}}

-### socket_summary
+### Socket summary

-The System `socket_summary` metricset provides the summary of open network sockets in the host system.
+The System `socket_summary` dataset provides the summary of open network sockets in the host system.

 It collects a summary of metrics with the count of existing TCP and UDP connections and the count of listening ports.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux